-Dry socket, which is also known as “Alveolar Osteitis”, is basically inflammation of the alveolar bone socket after a tooth extraction.
+Dry socket, which is an inflammation of the alveolar bone socket after tooth extraction.

 Once the socket stops bleeding, a blood clot forms in the socket.
 This clot acts as a protective plug over the exposed socket, covering the bone and nerves underneath.
 The blood clot is very vital in the healing process because it makes up the framework on which new bone would develop to fill up the socket, and soft tissue (gum) would form over the socket.